NORCAT: Specialized mine training

 The centre provides health and safety training programs to mining companies, contractors and other organizations, including Common Core training, Contractor Orientation and Workplace Hazardous Materials Information System training.
-These programs are delivered at the centre, at their Underground Mine Centre and online with the eLearning program.
+These programs are delivered at the centre, at their Underground Mine Centre and online through blended eLearning programs that incorporate virtual and augmented reality technologies to supplement classroom and practical instruction.

-Underground Mine Centre
+The NORCAT Underground Centre

 NORCAT provides access to one of the few training mines in North America.
-The Underground Centre was opened in November 1997, in the Falconbridge (Xstrata Nickel) owned Fecunis Adit mine in Onaping, Ontario.
+The Underground Centre was opened in November 1997, in the Falconbridge (Glencore) owned Fecunis Adit mine in Onaping, Ontario.
 The mine provides practical mine training, testing space for mine technology prototypes, and an underground setting for photographing and filming mine technology in a controlled underground setting.

+The facility also is a technology testing and demonstration site where mining companies, equipment manufactures, and research organizations evaluate new equipment and systems under operating mine conditions.

 In 2015 NORCAT made major investments in the Underground Centre, partnering with local and international mining supply companies to showcase their products, as well as upgrading their facilities to include new dries and meeting rooms for rent.

+Construction of a new, 12,000 square foot surface facility was completed in 2021.

+The Underground Centre is also home to Mining Transformed, a biennial mining technology exhibition launched in 2022 that showcases emerging technologies in an operating underground mine environment.

 Occupational health and safety services

 NORCAT’s Health and Safety Resource Centre offers consulting services and training programs.
 The centre provides expertise in issues ranging from toxicology, confined space awareness, handling dangerous goods and personal protection equipment.
-NORCAT also provides monitoring for airborne chemical hazards, indoor environmental quality assessment and monitoring of molds and bioaerosols for schools, offices and homes.
+NORCAT also provides monitoring for airborne chemical hazards, indoor environmental quality assessment and monitoring of molds and bioaerosols for schools, offices, homes, and industrial workplaces.

+The Advisory division also supports mining companies and other industrial organizations through health and safety management systems, regulatory compliance, operational risk assessments, and workforce development initiatives.
+NORCAT has delivered advisory projects for clients across Canada and internationally through partnerships with industry, government, and mining organizations.